 A. GROUP INSURANCE

 Centenary faculty and their dependents are covered under a self-insured group comprehensive medical plan.
-This plan is currently administered by Blue Cross Blue Shield.
+This plan is currently administered by Cigna.
 Group health insurance coverage is offered to the extent of an employee's full-time employment contract.
 As long as a person has signed a contract for the following year, he or she is covered through the summer.
 Those on unpaid leave-of-absence may continue their health insurance by paying the entire amount of the insurance premium.
 For faculty on paid sabbatical leave, insurance continues in the same manner as if they had continued to teach.
 Emeritus faculty members are no longer eligible for Centenary group insurance.
 Retirees, however, may carry a Medicare Supplement through the Centenary group insurance, but they pay the full premiums.
 Faculty members must either participate in the plan or sign a waiver indicating they do not wish to do so.
 Centenary College will extend medical/dental coverage for 18 months beyond employment termination (COBRA).
 COBRA is fully paid by the former employee and also includes dental and vision, which is currently provided by Guardian.
 The Economic Policy Committee periodically reviews this coverage and makes recommendations for change when appropriate.
 Centenary College provides a self-funded Short Term Disability for full-time faculty and full-time employees.
 In the event a faculty member or employee becomes eligible for payment of Short Term Disability, the College will continue to pay the College’s portion of health insurance and retirement until the termination of the Short Term Disability or the termination of the appointment.
 After termination of short-term disability, the disabled faculty member is eligible to participate in their Long-Term Disability plan.

 B. RETIREMENT PROGRAM